servantboy/The-Revelation-Riddle/chapters/021_Metals_object_lesson.md

 Scripture often uses metals to convey spiritual truth, and Daniel’s image follows a consistent pattern of descending nobility from gold to iron mixed with clay.
 This object lesson helps illustrate why metals convey meaning:

-1. Metals are ranked by Nobility
+1. Metals are ranked by Nobility.
 Metals possess different levels of “nobility”—their resistance to corruption or decay.
 Kings were historically called “nobles,” and the parallel is deliberate: noble metals (like gold) endure, while base metals corrode quickly.
 Daniel’s image reflects this spiritual descent from purity to mixture.

-2. Nobility also expresses power
+2. Nobility also expresses power.
 When dissimilar metals are placed together in an electrolyte—water, for example (Rev. 17:15’s symbol for peoples, nations, and tongues)—they generate electrical power.
 This process creates an anode and a cathode:
 • the less noble metal (the anode) is sacrificed,